-- (a) One (1) member that is a certified EMT Paramedic and possesses certification as EMS instructor shall be assigned by the Division Chief of EMS to a 38-hour workweek and assigned to the EMS Division - (b) For employees temporarily assigned to a 38-hour workweek, sick and annual leave will continue to accrue at the 56-hour rates.
-Leave banks will not be converted or altered. - (c) Members assigned to the EMS Division may be required by the respective Division Chief to work additional hours, beyond 38 hours per week.
-Such hours will be considered overtime and paid at the rate of time and a half.
-If overtime worked is within Fire Rescue Operations, the Captain will be paid at the 56-hour rate.
+- (a) One (1) employee that is a licensed Paramedic of any classification and possesses certification as a EMS Instructor I shall be assigned to a thirty-eight (38) hour workweek in the EMS Division.
+The normal workday shall be nine and one-half (9.5) hours. - (b) For the employee temporarily assigned to a thirty-eight (38) hour workweek from a fifty-six (56) hour workweek, sick and annual leave will continue to accrue at the fifty-six (56) hour rates.
+Leave banks will not be converted or altered. - (c) The employee assigned to the EMS Division may be required by the respective Division Chief to work additional hours, beyond thirty-eight (38) hours per week.
+Such hours will be considered overtime and paid at the rate of time and a half (1.5).
+If overtime worked is within Fire Rescue Operations, the employee will be paid at the fifty-six (56) hour rate.